joeavanzato/Trawler/README.md

 -snapshotpath : Define a custom file-path for saving snapshot output to.
--outpath : Define a custom file-path for saving detection output to (defaults to "$PSScriptRoot\detections.csv") -loadsnapshot : Define the path for an existing snapshot file to load as an allow-list reference -drivetarget : Define the homedrive variable for a target drive (eg. .\trawler.ps1 -targetdrive "D:")
+-outpath : Define a custom file-path for saving detection output to (defaults to "$PSScriptRoot\detections.csv") -loadsnapshot : Define the path for an existing snapshot file to load as an allow-list reference -drivetarget : Define the variable for a mounted target drive (eg. .\trawler.ps1 -targetdrive "D:") - using this alone leads to an 'assumed homedrive' variable of C: for analysis purposes
 ```

 ## What separates this from PersistenceSniper?